Aneeshers/NNX-Gridworld/README.md

 # NNX-Gridworld

-A one file, fast, fully JIT-compilable GridWorld environment with PPO implementation using JAX and Flax's new NNX library.
+A one file, fast, fully JIT-compilable GridWorld environment with PPO implementation using JAX and Flax's experimental NNX library.

 ## Overview